SahilHakimiUofT/MongoAndDaggerAPI/README.md

 # MongoAndDaggerAPI
-RESTful API that connects to a mongo database and also uses dependency injection with Dagger
+RESTful API that connects to a mongo database and also uses dependency injection with Dagger.
+Worked on in collaboration with Mohhamad Sajjad.